gohugoio/hugo/docs/content/doc/roadmap.md

  * Syntax highlighting
  * Previous & Next
  * Related Posts
- * Support for TOML front matter
+ * Support for TOML front matter -- in head
- * Proper YAML support for front matter
+ * Proper YAML support for front matter -- in head
  * Support for other formats